 However, the Lithuanian CC is the only institution empowered to assess the constitutionality of this international treaty in the country.
 Thus, the Court's conclusion regarding the Convention's provisions will undoubtedly help dispel any doubts about its constitutionality.
 With the Lithuanian CC's finding that the Convention is compatible with the Constitution, Parliament can no longer rely on the argument that this international treaty is incompatible with the country's supreme law.
-If Parliament decides not to ratify the Convention after all, it would no longer be able to base its refusal to do so on the argument that certain provisions of the Istanbul Convention are unconstitutional.
-Whatever Parliament's decision on the future of the Istanbul Convention, the question of the compatibility of its provisions with the Constitution has been settled.
-As mentioned above, the ratification of the Convention in Latvia did not take place immediately after the decision of the Latvian CC on its constitutionality, but almost two years later, therefore, the Lithuanian Parliament may also ratify the Convention in the near future.
+If Parliament decides not to ratify the Convention after all, it would no longer be able to base its refusal to do so on the argument that certain provisions of the Istanbul Convention, the question of the compatibility of its provisions with the Constitution has been settled.70 As mentioned above, the ratification of the Convention in Latvia did not take place immediately after the decision of the Latvian CC on its constitutionality, but almost two years later, therefore, the Lithuanian Parliament may also ratify the Convention in the near future.71